Categories

 Where a large share of fiscal revenue comes from property taxes, individual income tends to be high.
 There is a clear propensity for the local economy to grow faster than in those states which are less dependent upon the property tax than on taxes linked to income or sales.

-Our findings begin with an analysis . . . → Read More: The Income-Stimulating Incentives of the Property Tax
+Our findings begin . . . → Read More: The Income-Stimulating Incentives of the Property Tax

 Rising Inequality and Falling Property Tax Rates

 In the sections that follow, I first document the rise of inequality in the distribution of farmland that followed a sharp drop in farm property tax rates after 1930.
-Then I show, by cross-sectional analysis, a positive relationship between higher property tax rates and more intensive use of farmland, which in turn is associated with more equal distribution of farmland.
-Conversely, . . . → Read More: Rising Inequality and Falling Property Tax Rates
+Then I show, by cross-sectional analysis, a positive relationship between higher property tax rates and more intensive use of farmland, which in turn is associated . . . → Read More: Rising Inequality and Falling Property Tax Rates

 Indexing Capital Gains

 A CONSENSUS has emerged among centrist economists that realized capital gains, before they are taxed, should be indexed for inflation in order to exclude phantom gains.
 Indexing means multiplying the historical cost, or tax “basis,” of the asset by a price index before subtracting it from sales price.
-This, apparently reasonable proposal is, in fact, partial and dicriminatory.
-All assets, . . . → Read More: Indexing Capital Gains
+This, apparently reasonable proposal is, in . . . → Read More: Indexing Capital Gains

 Alternative Ways of Taxing Forests